zarroboogs/p4g-saveconv/README.md

 2. Why do I need to include `sdslot.dat`?

     - PS Vita saves store metadata in the `sdslot.dat` file, which can be found in `ux0:user/00/savedata/PCSE00120/sce_sys/`.
 PC saves store metadata in `binslot` files.
-This converter takes data found in `sdslot.dat` and converts it to the PC `binslot` format (see [Save Format Changes](#save-format-changes).
+This converter takes data found in `sdslot.dat` and converts it to the PC `binslot` format (see [Save Format Changes](#save-format-changes)).

 3. Why can't I see some of my saves in the save select screen?
 Why am I getting a "Load failed." message when trying to load a save?